cloudevents/spec/cloudevents/spec.md

 languages are prevented.

-In order to maximize the likelihood of interoperability and portability across transport protocols and messaging formats, CloudEvents attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set.
-Attribute names SHOULD be descriptive and terse and SHOULD NOT exceed 20 characters in length.
+In order to maximize the likelihood of interoperability and portability across transport protocols and messaging formats, CloudEvents attribute names have the following constraints:
+- MUST consist of lower-case letters [a-z] or digits [0-9] from the ASCII character set.
+- SHOULD start with a letter.
+- MUST be at least one character in length, and SHOULD NOT exceed 20 characters.
+- SHOULD be descriptive and terse.

-CloudEvent attributes MUST NOT have the name `data`; this name is reserved as it is used in some event formats.
+- MUST NOT use the name `data` as this is reserved for use by some event formats.

 ### Type System